imperionite/cp2a/Homework #3: GUI Practice.md

 ![Login](https://drive.google.com/uc?id=11DNKKW9q_hB_-f_X4J73cmua9xE_T0Us)

+**Note**: Regarding the requirement for [MPHCR04](https://docs.google.com/spreadsheets/d/1AHv2ht0gqcOINH_yn08s8NBn5DFM-7RIhZlnDWJyEpU/edit?gid=299960867#gid=299960867) features related to authentication, my prerequisite project in CP 1 and this current project have user authentication enabled by default, along with a simple implementation of role-based access control that distinguishes between admin users and regular users or employees.
+To elaborate, although it was not my intention to implement this feature in advance without understanding the requirements of CP 2's project deliverable, I am glad that I made the decision to do so before it was explicitly required.

+---

 2. **Logout**: User can logout from the app by clicking the Logout top header menu.

 ![Logout](https://drive.google.com/uc?id=16dsLsaNLxeeacInLhsnxsW_svsUm8_ry)

+---

 3. **Employees GUI: Admin User View**: This is the view displayed after an admin user is authenticated in the system and redirected to the Employees route.
 The permission to view this page depends on the logged-in user's is_admin status.
 Currently, there is only one established admin user in the system with the username admin for simplicity, and their is_admin value is set to true, while the rest are set to false.

 ![Employee GUI for Admin](https://drive.google.com/uc?id=1ns_gDHPcIsz7Agvh4VrWkQ8RbkxNr787)

+---

 4. **Employees GUI: Regular User View**: View after `regular user` authenticated in the system and redirected to `Employees` route.

 ![Employee GUI for regular employee](https://drive.google.com/uc?id=1OJ1JUT58MhQLTLe4CIk7Yp-xiMGKoNKz)

+---

 5. **Invalid Login**: Incorrect username or password or both.

 ![Invalid login](https://drive.google.com/uc?id=1JjnYNTru8VAFGfG8bE9XSsbTvLluAXgH)